There are a ton of sites claiming to be the best websites to get free stuff.

 When you see a “Last Verified: [Date]” on a listing, it means I personally checked that the site was still live on that date.
 I confirm the links work, the site is still actively updating its list of freebies, and that there are no new hidden costs or credit card requirements.

-The Best Freebie Websites to Get Sample Boxes
+The Best Free Stuff Websites for Mail-In Sample Boxes

 Okay, this is my favorite way to get freebies, and it’s the best place to start.